About Course

-• Different stability system will be described.
-These will include commonly used structural types.
+• Examine different stability systems and commonly used structural types.

-• Specific design criteria and techniques for steel, concrete, and composite members will be covered.
+• Explore specific design criteria and techniques for steel, concrete, and composite members.

 Who Should Attend